oils-for-unix/oils/doc/options.md

 This document describes global shell options, which look like this:

     shopt --set strict_backslash  # Oil style
-    shopt --set oil:upgrade         # A whole group of options set -o errexit                # Bourne shell style
+    shopt --set ysh:upgrade         # A whole group of options set -o errexit                # Bourne shell style

 They can affect parsing or execution, and are used to gradually turn the [OSH